StackExchange/dnscontrol/documentation/provider/cloudflareapi.md

 **Paid plans only:** Per-record CNAME flattening requires a Cloudflare paid subscription (Pro, Business, or Enterprise).
 Free plans do not support this feature.
 If you attempt to enable CNAME flattening on a free zone, the Cloudflare API will return an error.
 {% endhint %}

+{% hint style="warning" %}
+**Mutual exclusivity:** `CF_CNAME_FLATTEN_ON` and `CF_PROXY_ON` cannot be used together on the same record.
+Cloudflare silently ignores CNAME flattening when proxy is enabled, which leads to confusing behavior.
+DNSControl will return an error if both are set.
+See [Opinion 6](https://docs.dnscontrol.org/developer-info/opinions#opinion-6-if-it-is-ambiguous-in-dns-it-is-forbidden-in-dnscontrol).
+{% endhint %}

 For more information, see [Cloudflare's CNAME flattening documentation](https://developers.cloudflare.com/dns/cname-flattening/).

 ## Old-style vs new-style redirects